-It is almost five decades since the National Theatre Company under Laurence Olivier gave their first ever performance.
-Since the opening night of Hamlet starring Peter O'Toole on 22 October 1963 the National Theatre has produced over 700 plays.
+It is over five decades since the National Theatre Company under Laurence Olivier gave their first ever performance.
+Since the opening night of Hamlet starring Peter O'Toole on 22 October 1963 the National Theatre has produced over 800 plays.
 For its first 13 years, the Company worked at the Old Vic Theatre, while waiting for its new home to be completed.
 In 1976, under Peter Hall, the move took place and Denys Lasdun's National Theatre building was opened by The Queen.

 Successors to Peter Hall as Director of the National Theatre have been Richard Eyre from 1988 to 1997, Trevor Nunn from 1997 to 2003 and Nicholas Hytner, who took over in April 2003.
+He will be succeeded in April 2015 by Rufus Norris.

 The initial struggle to house the company is characteristic of the greater struggle that had persisted for over a century – the struggle to establish a National Theatre.
 Richard Findlater's article The Winding Road to King's Reach, describes the changing fortunes of the movement for a National Theatre, from the initial proposal by the London publisher Effingham Wilson to the opening of the last of the three auditoriums, the Cottesloe Theatre, in the National's new building.
 The South Bank site is the subject of an historical survey in SE1 9PX.
 A look at the National's history impresses on one the vicissitudes attendant on the life of the National Theatre: the great performances, the strikes, the financial exigencies, the awards, and the tours…